vladjl3/medium-clone-angular/README.md

-# SPP - what is it?
+# What is it?

-SPP-ANGULAR - Social Publisher Platform based on Angular framework.
-First iteration.
+It is Meduim clone (frontend), based on Angular framework.

 # Angular